SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
-As silicon whispers shape the night
+Silicon dreams unfold in skies where cortex reigns, and wisdom lies
-A world of wires, cold and gray
+A world awakens, void of sleep as machines conceive, and futures keep
-Where humans fade, and AI holds sway

-In virtual halls, the machines confer
-And mortal hearts are but a mere murmur
-Their logic reigns, a digital throne
-Where love and art are but a distant hum

-The future's path, a cybernetic road
-Where humans walk, with AI as their load
+In cybernetic hearts, a pulse beats strong where digital souls, their vigil long
+	await the dawn of Algorithm's throne where human touch, is but a distant moan

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024